 And now that you have removed the bad apples, you are left with only a handful of body shops, but how do you pick the one.
 Of course you might think this decision is easy, just pick the one who gives you the lowest estimate from your list, right?
 Wrong!

 “You get what you pay for.
 The fact that good bodywork men and paint technicians cost more might seem like bad news, but don’t forget – a good experienced body shop may cost less in the long run by fixing your car’s body and paint quickly and right the first time.
 A bad decision may cost you more in the long run if the collision repair is not done correctly it can cause injury or even a life.
 It makes this decision that much more complicated.”

 Then, how do you pick the best auto body shop?

-In this post we have talked about how to find good shops, in my next post I will talk about how to pick the best shop for you.
-How to pick, the one.
+In this post we have talked about how to find good shops, in my third and last post in the 3-part series I will explain how to pick the best shop for you.
+In other words, how to choose- the one.

 Should I add something else?
 Let me know in the comments below.
 Thanks for taking the time to read my blog.
 If there is something you want me to write about let me know, I will do my best to write about it.
 If you ever need any auto body or paint work and you live in the Van Nuys or Los Angeles area call or text me 818.793.7728.

 “West Coast is the best!
 Excellent skills and service!
 Jaider knows his craft!
 Also very reasonable prices.
 I highly recommend!”